MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-powershell.md

     ```

 **Notes**:

-- At this point, you know the service principal names and password.
-These values are needed to log into the subscription using your service principal.
+- The service principal names and password values are needed to log into the subscription using your service principal.
 - The password can't be retrieved if lost.
 As such, you should store your password in a safe place.
 If you forget your password, you'll need to [reset the service principal credentials](https://docs.microsoft.com/powershell/azure/create-azure-service-principal-azureps#reset-credentials).

 ## Log in to Azure using a service principal